nvlled/notes/abstractions.md

 you still haven't internalized properly what abstractions are for.

-Recall how I defined abstractions: to reduce complexity or simplify code by means hiding irrelevant details under a name or idea.
+Recall how I defined abstractions: to reduce complexity or simplify code by means of hiding irrelevant details under a name or idea.
 In programming, one way to hide details is through functions.
 You can also think of it as a way of extending your domain or programming language's vocabulary.